Orange Guayusa

 - Fresh fruit for topping

-- 1. In a bowl, mix flour and baking powder together.
+- 1. In a bowl, mix the whole wheat flour and baking powder.

-- 2. In another bowl, whisk together brewed orange guayusa, egg, honey, and almond milk.
+- 2. In another bowl, whisk together the brewed orange guayusa, egg, honey, and milk.

-- 3. Combine wet and dry ingredients, then cook on a skillet until golden brown, serving with fresh fruit.
+- 3. Combine the wet and dry ingredients, then cook pancakes on a hot griddle until golden brown on both sides.
+Serve with fresh fruit.

 Frequently Asked Questions (FAQ)